TypingKoala/ZBudgeT/README.md

 - For production use, consider using [forever](https://github.com/foreverjs/forever).

 ## Developer Documentation
-Below, I will outline the core functions and the project structure.
+If you will be using this project for your own purposes, you will need to make some changes to the code.
+I have outlined below the purpose of each file in the code.

-### Structure
+### Root Project Structure (*./*)
 ```
 ├── app.js
-├── app.yaml
 ├── controllers
 ├── LICENSE.md
 ├── middlewares